3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 0000:02:00.0
 ```

-Of course after above operation we can't access `enp2s0` in dom0.
+Of course, after above operation, we can't access `enp2s0` in dom0.
 Having
-ability to set pass through we can think about creating pfSense HVM and having
+the ability to set pass through we can think about creating pfSense HVM and having
 isolation between various roles on our PC Engines apu2 router.

 What are the pros of that solution:

-* price - this is DYI solution where you just pay price of apu2 and spent some
+* price - this is DIY solution where you just pay price of apu2 and spent some
-  time with setup, of course you can also pay for that to companies like 3mdeb,
+  time with setup, of course, you can also pay for that to companies like 3mdeb,
   what should be still cheaper then other commercial solutions - this make it
   attractive to SOHO
 * scalability - you can decide how much resources of your router you want to